Psychology of Art and Aesthetics

 - DOI: 10.1093/obo/9780199828340-0002

-The psychology of art and aesthetics is the study of the perception and experience of art and of what is beautiful.
+The psychology of art and aesthetics is the study of the perception and experience of the visual arts, music, film, performances, literature, design, and the environment.
 Art is a human phenomenon, and therefore aesthetics is fundamentally a psychological process.
 Psychological aesthetics evolved from the study of aesthetics by philosophers such as Baumgarten and Kant.
 It was Gustav T. Fechner (see Foundational Works) who took aesthetics out of the realm of contemplative musings by developing rigorous procedures for studying the arts.
 He subjected beliefs derived from philosophical work, such as the golden section, to empirical investigation.
-Today, the psychology of art and aesthetics incorporates a host of different areas of study, including visual arts, music, literary reading, dance, cinema, and product design.
-The Psychology of Aesthetics, Creativity, and the Arts (originally the Psychology of the Arts) is one of the charter divisions of the American Psychological Association.
 Researchers address a multitude of psychological topics such as visual and auditory perception, knowledge and memory, and preferences and emotion, using a variety of approaches, from experimental and physiological methodologies to qualitative analyses and state-of-the-art imaging techniques.
 Furthermore, aesthetics researchers compare art experts to novices, develop models of aesthetic reactions to works of art, and look at how people perceive art in museum settings.
 Although aesthetics has traditionally been closely tied to beauty, research today encompasses those works of art that elicit negative reactions and even those that are intended to offend.
-The literature included in this bibliography focuses on classic texts that have proposed an original theory, concept, or debate related to the psychology of arts and aesthetics as well as more recent works that have attempted to revisit prior work and stimulate current debates.
+The literature included in this article focuses on classic texts that have proposed an original theory, concept, or debate related to the psychology of arts and aesthetics as well as more recent works that have attempted to revisit prior work and stimulate current debates.
 The order of presentation is based more on the similarity (or contrast) among the various sources and on the progression of ideas than on a strict chronology.
 The first section presents the foundational readings.
 This is followed by articles that provide general overviews and present formal models integrating the many aspects of the psychology of art and aesthetics.
 Basic features of art-related stimuli and mediators of the aesthetic experience are then examined.
 The next broad sections describe literature on the search for meaning during aesthetic experiences, the influence of personal characteristics such as art expertise and personality on the perception and interpretation of art, and the experience of aesthetic emotions.
-Following these sections are descriptions of three emerging areas in psychological aesthetics, namely, neuroaesthetics, evolutionary aesthetics, and the psychology of photography.
-Finally, psychological aesthetics in the context of museums, education, and culture is presented.
+Descriptions of three emerging areas in psychological aesthetics, namely, neuroaesthetics, evolutionary aesthetics, the psychology of photography, and museum research follow these sections.
+Finally, psychological aesthetics in the context of education and culture is presented.

-This section examines foundational literature reflecting the history of, and contemporary state of, the psychology of art and aesthetics.
+This section examines foundational literature reflecting the history and contemporary state of the psychology of art and aesthetics.
 Fechner 1876 is often associated with the founding of the psychology of art and aesthetics.
-It served as a catalyst for the works of future scholars, such as Arnheim 1954, which situated the study of aesthetics within the context of Gestalt psychology, and Gombrich 1960, which did so within the context of general psychology.
+It served as a catalyst for the works of future scholars, such as Arnheim 1954, which situates the study of aesthetics within the context of Gestalt psychology, and Gombrich 1960, which considers aesthetics within the context of general psychology.
 Berlyne 1971 and Kreitler and Kreitler 1972 are seminal works that revived the field in the 1970s by generating numerous testable hypotheses, especially those concerning features inherent in the stimulus.
 From this period, research in the psychology of aesthetics grew in terms of both the number of researchers investigating the area as well as the definitions of the phrase “psychology of aesthetics” and what is studied under its rubric.
 Winner 1982 and Solso 1994 reflect the scholarship that has been undertaken in research carried out during the 20th century.
-Locher, et al. 2006 provides a representation of the current issues and future directions of the psychology of art and aesthetics.
+Locher, et al. 2006 links scholarship before and after the turn of the 20th century.
+Tinio and Smith 2014 presents an introduction to the field and is a broad representation of the current issues and future directions of the psychology of art and aesthetics.

 Arnheim, R. 1954.
 Art and visual perception.
 Berkeley: Univ. of California Press.